petter-holmberg/elements/README.md

 `Ordered_ring` describes a `Ring` that is also `Totally_ordered`.
 `Ordered_integral_domain` describes an `Integral_domain` that is also `Totally_ordered`.

-## Positions
+## Cursors

-Positions are types representing a point in a space, such as a number in a numeric type or a memory address to an element in a data structure.
+Cursors are types representing a point in a space, such as a number in a numeric type or a memory address to an element in a data structure.
-When defined, positions have successors and predecessors that can be accessed with the functions `increment` and `decrement`.
-The point value the position refers to can often be accessed via the position with the functions `load` and `store`.
+When defined, cursors have successors and predecessors that can be accessed with the functions `increment` and `decrement`.
+The point value the cursor refers to can often be accessed via the cursor with the functions `load` and `store`.

 ### Linear traversal

-`Position` describes a `Movable` object representing a point in a space, with a function `increment` that moves it to the next point.
+`Cursor` describes a `Movable` object representing a point in a space, with a function `increment` that moves it to the next point.
 Points are not necessarily visitable more than once.

-`Forward_position` describes a `Regular` `Position` type where points may be visited multiple times.
+`Forward_cursor` describes a `Regular` `Cursor` type where points may be visited multiple times.

-`Bidirectional_position` describes a `Forward_position` type with a function `decrement` that moves it to the previous point.
+`Bidirectional_cursor` describes a `Forward_cursor` type with a function `decrement` that moves it to the previous point.
 It is an `Affine_space` over its `Difference_type`.

 #### Linear traversal with mutable successors

-`Linked_forward_position` describes a `Forward_position` type with a function `next_link` that returns a reference to the next linked element.
+`Linked_forward_cursor` describes a `Forward_cursor` type with a function `next_link` that returns a reference to the next linked element.

-`Forward_linker` describes a function object type that can be called with two `Linked_forward_position` objects and will link the first one to the second one.
+`Forward_linker` describes a function object type that can be called with two `Linked_forward_cursor` objects and will link the first one to the second one.

-`Linked_bidirectional_position` describes a `Bidirectional_position` type with functions `next_link` and `prev_link` that return a reference to the adjacent linked
+`Linked_bidirectional_cursor` describes a `Bidirectional_cursor` type with functions `next_link` and `prev_link` that return a reference to the adjacent linked

-`Bidirectional_linker` describes a function object type that can be called with two `Linked_bidirectional_position` objects and will link the first one to the second one.
+`Bidirectional_linker` describes a function object type that can be called with two `Linked_bidirectional_cursor` objects and will link the first one to the second one.

 #### Segmented traversal

-`Segmented_position` describes a position in a segmented range, consisting of an index position and a segment position at the current index, both of which are `Position` types.
+`Segmented_cursor` describes a cursor in a segmented range, consisting of an index cursor and a segment cursor at the current index, both of which are `Cursor` types.

 ### Access

 `Loadable` describes a type with a function `load` that returns a constant reference to its held object.
 For an object that represents the position of another object, `load` returns a reference to the other object.
 For other objects, load returns a reference to the object itself.

 `Storable` describes a type with a function `store` that stores a given value at at a given position.
-If the object given as a position does not represent a position, it stores the value at the position of the object itself.
+If the given object does not represent a position, it stores the value at the position of the object itself.

 `Mutable` describes a type that is both `Loadable` and `Storable`, and defines a function `at` that returns either a reference or a constant reference to its held object.

 ### Ranges

-`Limit` describes a `Position` type together with a type that can be used to check if the limit of the range into which the position points has been reached.
+`Limit` describes a `Cursor` type together with a type that can be used to check if the limit of the range into which the cursor points has been reached.
 The check is done with the `Binary_predicate` `precedes`.

-`Range` describes a type with two functions `first` and `limit`, returning the half-open range of positions describing it.
+`Range` describes a type with two functions `first` and `limit`, returning the half-open range of cursors describing it.
-`Mutable_range` describes a `Range` with a `Mutable` `Position_type`.
+`Mutable_range` describes a `Range` with a `Mutable` `Cursor_type`.

 `Sequence` describes a `Range` that is `Totally_ordered`, and represents a composite object whose range of elements are its parts.
 It has functions `is_empty`. `size` and `operator[]` for element access.
 `Dynamic_sequence` describes a `Sequence` that can change size at runtime.
 It has functions `insert` and `erase` to change elements at the back or the front of the range.